Egypt’s ousted President Morsi buried after courtroom death

 In early court sessions he gave angry speeches until judges ordered him kept in a glass cage where they could turn off his audio.

-Morsi’s Brotherhood on Monday accused the government of “assassinating” him through years of poor prison conditions.
-The group demanded an international investigation into Morsi’s death and called on Egyptians to protest outside Egyptian embassies across the world.
+Morsi’s Brotherhood accused the government of “assassinating” him through years of poor prison conditions.
+The group demanded an international investigation into Morsi’s death Monday and called on Egyptians to protest outside Egyptian embassies across the world.

 Late Monday, Egypt’s chief prosecutor said Morsi’s body would be examined to determine the cause of his death.
 State TV, citing an unnamed medical source, said he died after suffering a heart attack.

-Morsi collapsed Monday just after he had addressed the court, speaking from inside the glass cage and warning that he had “many secrets” he could reveal, a judicial official said.
+Morsi collapsed just after he had addressed the court, speaking from inside the glass cage and warning that he had “many secrets” he could reveal, a judicial official said, speaking on condition of anonymity under regulations.

-In his final comments, he continued to insist he was Egypt’s legitimate president, demanding a special tribunal, one of his defense lawyers, Kamel Madour told The Associated Press.
+In his final comments, Morsi continued to insist he was Egypt’s legitimate president, demanding a special tribunal, one of his defense lawyers, Kamel Mandour told The Associated Press.
 State TV said Morsi died before he could be taken to hospital.

-It was a dramatic end for a figure central in the twists and turns taken by Egypt since its “revolution” - from the pro-democracy uprising that in 2011 ousted the country’s longtime authoritarian leader, Hosni Mubarak, through controversial Islamist rule and now back to a tight grip under the domination of military men.
+It was a dramatic end for a figure central in the twists and turns taken by Egypt since its “revolution” - from the pro-democracy uprising that in 2011 ousted Mubarak, through controversial Islamist rule and now back to a tight grip under the domination of military men.

 The Brotherhood won the elections held after Mubarak’s fall, considered the first free votes the country had seen.
 First, they gained a majority in parliament, then Morsi squeaked to victory in presidential elections held in 2012, becoming the first civilian to hold the office.

-Note: This story has been corrected to show that the name of Morsi’s lawyer is Mandour, not Madour.